Radio Forth: History

 In 2000, both stations were relaunched as 97.3 Forth One and 1548 FORTH2.
 Many changes occurred at this time, including new presenters and a revamped station sound.
-Forth 2 was redesigned as an adult contemporary music station while Forth One continued to play chart and contemporary music for under 35s.
+Forth 2 was redesigned as an adult contemporary music station while Forth One continued to play chart and contemporary music for under-35s.

-Radio Forth was owned by Scottish Radio Holdings until 3 June 2005 when British media group EMAP took over.
-In January 2008, the company's radio business was brought out by the German-based Bauer group.
+Radio Forth was originally owned by a consortium of local companies (The Scotsman, Scottish & Newcastle, Christian Salvesen among them) until acquired by Scottish Radio Holdings in [1995?] and on 3 June 2005 British media group EMAP took over SRH.
+In January 2008, the EMAP's radio business was brought out by the German-based Bauer group.

 Most of Radio Forth's locally produced programming airs on Forth 1, consisting of 13 hours on weekdays and 4 hours at weekends, with live football commentaries airing on Forth 2.
-All three stations also carry local news, sport and traffic bulletins every day.
+Both stations also carry local news, sport and traffic bulletins every day.
 Some networked programming is produced by Radio Forth for broadcast across Scotland and northern England, alongside output from sister stations such as Radio Clyde in Clydebank and Hits Radio in Manchester.